 You may fill out more than one entry form.
-Upon submitting your application, you will be sent a link to the new Maker Admin Tool.
+Upon submitting your application, you will be sent a link to your Maker Faire Portal.
 This tool allows you to edit and manage your completed entry form(s).

-An all weekend exhibit to show-off your project(s), to demo or discuss how you made them, and to inspire people to make (includes Individuals, Groups, Schools, Non-Profits and Commercial Makers – more details below.
-Crafters intending to sell products click here.)
+An all weekend exhibit to show-off your project(s), to demo or discuss how you made them, and to inspire people to make.

 A scheduled performance, usually on a stage, set lengths vary.